Helping Students Recover from COVID-19 Setbacks

 It’s up to all of us who support students to ensure that the COVID-19 generation of students isn’t lost.
 And it’s going to require proactive efforts, public and private partnership and new ideas about how best to support success.

 On the public side of things, the political turmoil of the past year has made cohesive efforts difficult, but not impossible.
-In response to the decline in FAFSA completions, the House and Senate have agreed on legislation to simplify the FAFSA and expand Pell Grant eligibility – both moves that will help low-income students access financial aid.
+In response to the decline in FAFSA completions, legislation passed earlier this year to simplify the FAFSA and expand Pell Grant eligibility – both moves that will help low-income students access financial aid.
 In addition, the last COVID relief package included significant funding to provide emergency grants and alleviate food insecurity, as well as further student loan relief provisions.

 Looking forward, the Biden administration’s higher education plan has ambitious goals for expanding free tuition at two-year colleges and, for qualifying students, at four-year universities.
 The push also continues for expanded student loan forgiveness.
 While the final shape of these policies is likely to change, they do represent a significant federal effort to support students’ return to normal.